JohnLyu2/smt-agent/README.md

 - `readable_log.md`: A readable replay log of the run
 - Agent generated files (e.g., summary of the problem, summary of the solving process, etc.), scripts, or script outputs

+You can upload interesting runs to the repo.

 # Relevant Files

 - For now, I mainly modified the prompts in `src/minisweagent/config/smt.yaml` for the SMT tasks.